Leaderboard

 3 points

-15. Thanks for all the info, its good to take a break from developing and explain things from time to time.
+Thanks for all the info, its good to take a break from developing and explain things from time to time.
 It really helps to know the state of the project.
 It would be nice if FxTec took more of an interest in helping make the software work, after all they were advertising it as Linaege compatible.
-In any case keep up the good work and don't mind the complainers.
+In any case keep up the good work and don't mind the complainers.3 points

-17. Yes, there are two hall sensors.
+Yes, there are two hall sensors.
 I'm not sure if they are both present and working in hardware though.
 Supporting both hall sensor may be tricky.
 I'll have to dig into it if/when someone makes a flip case.
 But I think there is really only support for one "lid" sensor in the Android framework.
 And that is used by the keyboard slider.
 This is oem_hallb in the DT file, and it generates SW_LID.
-The other hall sensor generates key F3 which seems strange.
+The other hall sensor generates key F3 which seems strange.2 points

 2 points